Mohammed-Anwar/post-processing-tool-for-godot/README.md

 ## some alerts
 ### it is a control node so use it as a control node
-that's mean you have to put it under a 2D node to get the Layout button in the top
+that's mean you have to put it under a normal node (not 2D or 3D node) to get the Layout button in the top

 ![](https://media.discordapp.net/attachments/888846681712525332/888846701236994058/unknown.png)
 ### don't change in the original scene/code